-Taking place on 7th February, Time to Talk Day is all about raising the awareness of mental health.
+Taking place annually in February, Time to Talk Day is all about raising the awareness of mental health.
 The aim of the day is to try and make sure that there is no more stigma associated with it.
 Figures have proven that at least one in four of us are affected by mental health issues, yet many are afraid to talk about it.

 The shocking news that 10-year-old, Seven Bridges, recently committed suicide following relentless bullying at school because of his colostomy bag highlights just how important it is for people of all ages to stand up for one another and to get things off of their chest before it is too late.
 However, as a sign of solidarity for Seven and also as a way to show support for other ostomates, people are starting to share photos of their own bags on Instagram using the hashtag #BagsOutforSeven.

 Whatever it takes to get people to talk about mental health, the aim of Time to Talk Day is to is to bring people together and show each other that we care.

 At the same time, we understand that a lot of ostomates find it difficult to talk about their stoma.
 This shouldn’t be the case.
 Everybody has a different story to tell, and, we want people to feel comfortable when talking about their ileostomy, colostomy or urostomy.